 How to trade derivatives

 For limit and conditional orders, you should choose the leverage and method of execution.
-In a nutshell, there are three methods of executing orders: GoodTillCancelled, FillorKill and ImmediateOrCancel.
-For the market orders, the execution method is usually set at immediate or cancel.
+In a nutshell, there are three methods of executing orders: GoodTillCancelled, FillorKill, and ImmediateOrCancel.
+For market orders, the execution method is usually set at immediate or cancel.

-Then after finishing with all the order settings, you should proceed to click on the ‘Long’ or ‘short’ button.
+After finalizing all the order settings, you should proceed to click on the ‘Long’ or ‘Short’ button.
 Long means you have entered a contract to buy while short means you have entered a contract to sell.